IKOSTYUK/ikostyuk.github.io/_posts/2018-04-10-Instacart-Affinity-Analysis.md

 ### Top 25 Departments Shopped Together
 <img src="/img/instacart/Top25dept.JPG" height="100%" width="100%" class="inline"/>

 Another way of looking at the matrix shows us the same pattern.
-While dairy eggs and produce are most often bough together, they are often bundled with snacks and beverages.
+While dairy eggs and produce are most often bought together, they are often bundled with snacks and beverages.